Samsara-Stream/samsara-bus-ts/packages/samsara-bus-react/examples/dashboard/README.md

 - `useSamsaraTopology` builds nodes:
   - `stats`: running count/sum/peak for metrics
   - `alertStats`: running alert count
-  - `combiner`: merges both into a single analytics state used by the UI
+  - `combiner`: uses `zip` as a custom combiner to pair stats and alertCount by index